-"Press" Outdoor Reset Aux

-Factory Setting Range / Choices Parameter and Description Auxiliary Heat Outdoor Reset Enable Enabled Enable Disable If an outdoor sensor is installed and Outdoor Reset is Enabled, the boiler will automatically adjust the heating zone set point temperature based on the outdoor reset curve in Figure 12.11.
+"Press" Outdoor Reset Aux buttor n to access the following parameters: Factory Setting Range / Choices Parameter and Description Auxiliary Heat Outdoor Reset Enable Enabled Enable Disable If an outdoor sensor is installed and Outdoor Reset is Enabled, the boiler will automatically adjust the heating zone set point temperature based on the outdoor reset curve in Figure 12.13.
 The maximum set point is defined by the Central Heat Setpoint [factory set to 180°F (82.2°C)] when the outdoor temperature is 0°F (-18°C) or below.
 The minimum set point temperature shown is 130°F (54.4°C) [adjustable as low as 80°F (26.7°C)] when the outdoor temperature is 50°F (10°C) or above.
 As the outdoor temperature falls the supply water target temperature increases.
 For example, if the outdoor air temperature is 30°F, (-1.1°C) the set point temperature for the supply water is 150°F (65.6°C).
 Disable Do Not Calculate setpoint based on outdoor temperature Enable Calculate the temperature setpoint based on outdoor temperature using a reset curve defined by Low Outdoor Temp, High Outdoor Temp, Low Boiler Water Temp, Min Boiler Temp and Central Heat Setpoint and Boost Time parameters.
 0°F Auxiliary Heat Low Outdoor Temperature (-18°C) -40°F to 100°F (-40°C to 37.8°C) The Low Outdoor Temperature parameter is also called "Outdoor Design Temperature".
 This parameter is the outdoor temperature used in the heat loss calculation.
 It is typically set to the coldest outdoor temperature.
 Auxiliary Heat High Outdoor Temperature 70°F (21.1°C) 32°F to 100°F (0°C to 37.8°C) The High Outdoor Temperature parameter is the outdoor temperature at which the Low Boiler Water Temperature is supplied.
 This parameter is typically set to the desired building temperature.
 Auxiliary Heat Low Boiler Water Temperature 110°F (43.3°C) 70°F to 190°F (21.1°C to 87.8°C) The Low Boiler Water Temperature parameter is the operating setpoint when the High Outdoor Temperature is measured.
 If the home feels cool during warm outdoor conditions, the Low Boiler Water Temperature parameter should be increased.
-Auxiliary Heat Boost Time 20 Minutes 0-1800 Seconds (0-30 Minutes) When the Auxiliary Heat Setpoint is decreased by Outdoor Reset settings, the Boost Time parameter is used to increase the operating setpoint when the home heat demand is not satisfied after the Boost Time setting is exceeded.
+Auxiliary Heat Boost Time 20 Minutes 0-1800 Seconds (0-30 Minutes) parameter is used to increase the operating setpoint when the home has a satisfied after the Boost Time setting is exceeded.
+When heat demand continuously for longer than the Boost Time parameter the operating set When the Auxiliary Heat Setpoint is decreased by Outdoor Reset settings, the Boost Time parameter is used to increase the operating setpoint when the home heat demand is not satisfied after the Boost Time setting is exceeded.
 When heat demand has been "on" continuously for longer than the Boost Time parameter the operating setpoint is increased by 10°F (5.6°C).
 The highest operating setpoint from Boost Time is current Auxiliary Heat Setpoint.
 A setting of 0 seconds disables this feature.

-Figure 12.11: Outdoor Reset Curve
+Figure 12.13: Outdoor Reset Curve